amaraoussama94/Socket_with_c/README.md

 for lunix user ,how to use : ./ webclientget http://example.com/  (exemple)</br>
 windows user via powershell :  webclientget.exe http://example.com/    (exemple)</br>

+## webserver.c
+-HTTP web server that can serve static files from a local directory .Our server only supports GET typerequests .Our server only supports hosting one site.
+Our server expects all hosted files to be in a subdirectory called public . </br>

 ## Please attention  :
 for windows user please read the make file </br>